fredsanto/coverageMaster/README.md

 `> samtools depth -a -b <BED> <BAM> > <samplename>.cov`

 ### Statistics files
-For each coverage file, a statistics file should be generated.
+For each coverage file, a statistics file is generated as follows:

 `> samtools flagstat <BAM> > <samplename>.report.txt`

 ### Reference COV file
 coverageMaster utilizes a reference file with the average coverage and standard deviation of a 15-20 samples set.
-These samples should be processed with the same technology.
+These samples hve to be processed with the same technology.
 The reference file is generated as following:

   1. copy or link your COV files in \<COV_folder\>